crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/firewalls/nftables.md

 # nftables

-Introduction to nftables: What is nftables, a short historical background, common use cases, and popular integrations in system security design.
+This segment introduces nftables, exploring what is nftables, a short historical background, common use cases, and popular integrations in system security design.

 #### **nftables: The Modern Linux Firewall Framework**